-2 tuition training courses with a minimum of 10 lessons each on the student's main instrument.
+3 tuition training courses with a minimum of 10 lessons each on the student's main instrument.
 Some of these lessons are supervised.
-One beginning level training course and one advanced level training course.
+One beginning level training course, one advanced level training course, and one training course at either beginning or advanced level.
 Tuition primarily takes place at the Academy, possibly in cooperation with institutions that employ Academy graduates (music schools etc.).1